-a) Statement of Compliance
+Statement of Compliance

-These financial statements of the Company for the year ending September 30, 2014 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements of the Company for the year ending September 30, 2015 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements were authorized for issue by the Board of Directors on January 28, 2015.
+These consolidated financial statements were authorized for issue by the Board of Directors on January 28, 2016.

-b) Basis of Measurement
+Basis of Measurement